qiuxintao101/cobra/docs/tutorials.rst

     - ``c50nm_vs_0.5nm.deseq.sum.csv``: a table including total number of differential peaks under different thresholds
     - ``c50nm_vs_0.5nm.t.test.csv``: a t-test table of the differential peaks
     - ``MA_plot.pdf``: a MA plot comparing the two treatment samples

+  DEseq2 by default normalizes all samples by total reads in the read count table.
+In contrast, in the GR ChIP-seq experiment, samples treated with 50nM dexamethasone exhibit much greater GR binding and the FRiP score is higher than samples treated with 0.5nM (9.3 vs 0.9).
+Therefore, DESeq2’s normalization method decreases the peak intensity in the 0.5nM treated samples because the FRiP scores are higher in the 50nM sample resulting in false positive differential peaks.
+In *CoBRA*, we use a scaling factor dependent on the sequencing depth of each sample.
+This eliminates the false positive downregulated peaks called by DESeq2 using the default scaling factor.

+  However, normalizaiton by default DESeq2 method is still included as an option in our pipeline, see :ref:`parameter_nor_method` for detail.

   .. figure:: ./tutorial_figures/1_maplot.png
       :scale: 50 %